brussell36/AnimalShelter.Solution/README.md

 }
 ```

+## Using Swagger Documentation

+To explore the AnimalShelter API with Swashbuckle, launch the project with `dotnet run` in the terminal or powershell.
+Then input the following URL into your browser: `http://localhost:5000/swagger`

 ## Note on Pagination

 The AnimalShelter API returns a default of 20 results per page at a time, up to a maximum of 1000.